UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/alignment.md

 In this context, `samtools` view is the general command that allows the conversion of the SAM to BAM.
 There is another more compressed version of the SAM file, called CRAM, which you can also create using `samtools` view.
 However, we will not use that today.

-**Note:** By using the `-t 4` parameter, we can take advantage of modern computers that allow multi-threading or parallelisation.
-This just means that the command can be broken up into 4 chunks and run in parallel, speeding up the process.
-Check you computers system settings, but you should be able to use at least 2 or 4 threads to run this alignment!
+**Note:** By using the `-t 2` parameter, we can take advantage of modern computers that allow multi-threading or parallelisation.
+This just means that the command can be broken up into 2 chunks and run in parallel, speeding up the process.
+Check your computer's system settings, but you should be able to use at least 2 or 4 threads to run this alignment!
+If using phoenix or another HPC, this can really speed things up.

+From there we moved our alignments into a more appropriate directory.
+We could've written to this directory directly, and would usually do this in a full analysis, but the command was already getting rather lengthy.

 To find out information on your resulting alignment you can `samtools`:

 ```
+cd ~/WGS/03_alignedData/bam
 samtools stats SRR2003569_chI.bam
 ```